 Further casts in 1-piece moulds if time remaining ..

-14.00 Making hollow resin or plaster/polymer casts from 3D mould Mixing and applying 2-part polyurethane resin with filler material or plaster/polymer with scrim.
+14.00 Making hollow resin or plaster/polymer casts from 3D mould Mixing and applying 2-part polyurethane resin with thickening material such as Polyfibre; or layering plaster/polymer with scrim.

 16.30 Demonstration of ‘cold metal’ polyester casting showing GP (general purpose) and clear casting examples